2410072/manipulator-inverse-rl/Compare/Final_Report.md

 **Results and Consideration:**
 The comparative dashboard provides crucial insights into the stability-efficiency trade-off:
 1.  **Performance & Reliability**: Both algorithms achieve comparable peak performance, with mean returns hovering around -2.0.
 However, the TD3 (IRL) success rate raster is noticeably more uniform.
 GAIL, while highly successful, exhibits occasional "flickering" in the raster plot (sparse failure modes), which is characteristic of the adversarial instability.
-2.  **Mode Coverage**: The dense yellow blocks in the TD3 raster indicate that the IRL agent has learned a robust policy that generalizes well across all evaluation starting states.
+2.  **Mode Coverage**: The dense yellow blocks in the TD3 raster indicate that the IRL agent has learned a robust policy that generalizes well.
 The GAIL raster, while largely successful, suggests slightly higher sensitivity to initial conditions.
+3.  **Cross-Algorithm Comparison**: As shown in the new Average Success Rate Comparison plots, TD3 maintains a higher overall consistency across the expanded 10-apprentice set.
-3.  **Conclusion**: For safety-critical robotic applications where reliability is paramount, the projection-based IRL approach (TD3) offers a distinct advantage due to its stationary reward function.
-GAIL remains a powerful tool for rapid prototyping given its sample efficiency, but may require additional stabilization mechanics for deployment.
+4.  **Conclusion**: For safety-critical robotic applications where reliability is paramount, the projection-based IRL approach (TD3) offers a distinct advantage due to its stationary reward function.
+GAIL remains a powerful tool for rapid prototyping given its sample efficiency.

 ## 5. Discussion